maryamalibuilds/Job-Application-Tracker-Database/README.md

 - Views
 - Filtering by business logic

-## Example Insights
-The included queries allow analysis such as:
-- total applications by status
+## Business Questions Answered

+This database supports answering real-world analytical questions such as:

-- top companies by application volume
+- Which companies receive the most applications?
-- interview performance summary
+- What percentage of applications reach interview stage?
-- roles that require SQL
+- Which roles require SQL skills?
-- follow-ups that still need attention
-- highest salary active opportunity
-- monthly application activity
+- What is the average expected salary by role?

 ## Files
 - `job_application_tracker.sql` — full database schema, seed data, and analysis queries